Anders Bolmstedt - Chair of the board

-Luc Hens, PhD, Advisor for Scientific Publications, Flemish Institute for Technological Research (VITO) and Editor-in-Chief, Springer Environment, Development and Sustainability journal, Belgium
+PhD, Advisor for Scientific Publications, Flemish Institute for Technological Research (VITO) and Editor-in-Chief - Springer Environment, Development and Sustainability journal, Belgium

 Luc was previously the Chair of the Human Ecology Department at the Vrije Universiteit Brussel (VUB).
 His research interests focus on interdisciplinary approaches in human ecology.
 Fields of research activity include environmental health, sustainable development, and environmental management.

-Sofia is currently working at the department for occupational and environmental medicine and doing research on perfluorinated substances and health effects.
-She is very involved and entusiastic about climate related health questions.
-She is on the board for Swedish Medical Associations Climate and Health Group and has been attending serveral of the United Nations Climate Change Conferences.
-Sofia is also the vice president of Swedish Doctors for the Environment.
+Sofia currently works at the department for occupational and environmental medicine at Sahlgrenska University Hospital where she carries out research on perfluorinated substances and health effects.
+She is very involved and enthusiastic about climate-related health issues and currently sits on the board of the Swedish Medical Association's Climate and Health Group, having attended several of the United Nations Climate Change Conferences.
+Sofia is also the current Vice-President of Swedish Doctors for the Environment.